expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 Here is a map of our travel since June 2019!
 <img src="/images/blog/nomad-map-to-feb-2023.png" width="600px">

+Well, back to the cancer.
+I did fly to Tampa in October 2019 for an MRI.
+The tumor was still there on the pancreas but there was no change.
+And that was my last MRI because after that came the pandeamic.

+I mentioned that Michele was administering the last treatment I still received while we were in the RV.
+It was a hormone shot given once a month that was supposed to be keeping the cancer stable.
+And get this, it cost $27,000 list price a month.  $27,000!
+But with insurance discount it was only $18,000.
+That is just crazy.
+Fortunately, I had insurance and discovered a copay program from the manufacturer that would pay up to $20,000 of my out-of-pocket expenses.
+You know the insurance company was making a ridiculous profit when they can afford to do that.
+But getting this medication became more and more difficult.
+By early 2020 there were 4 different parties involved.
+The oncologist who prescribed it, the insurance company, the insurance company's specialist pharmacy and the drug company's copay assistance program.
+Try as I might, I simply was not able to get these 4 parties to work together to get me the medication!
+Everyone kept pointing fingers at the others.
+I took this as a sign to stop taking this medication.
+And that was that.
+My last cancer treatment.
+On to the next National Park in the RV!

 If you are interested in what it is like to live a minimalist, nomadic lifestyle check out our book [Working on the Move: A guide for remote workers seeking adventure](https://www.amazon.com/dp/B09MGD3X8F/ref=cm_sw_em_r_mt_dp_TSSVQ5NJMK0QWB1GNCR4)

 If you want to see the pictures, feel free to follow us on social media: [Facebook](https://facebook.com/gameofroamers) or [Instagram](https://instagram.com/gameofroamers)